aforemny/elm-mdc/TESTING.md

 # Testing Elm-mdl

-### This is only relevant when developers and contributors to Elm-mdl
+### This is only relevant for developers and contributors to Elm-mdl

 Tests are located in a separate *"tests"* folder and does not affect elm-mdl.